 Baptism is a sacrament in the Church and requires that one of the parents must be baptized as Catholic and both must agree to raise the child in the Catholic Faith.
 The process includes naming sponsors that will care for the faith health of the child should something happen to the parents.
-Begin by contacting the Parish Offices to make an appointment and set the date for the Baptism, obtain a Baptismal request form, and bring the completed form with you to the meeting.
+Begin by contacting the Parish Office (507) 835-1222 to make an appointment, with Father Leif, and set the date for the Baptism.

 Sacrament of Reconciliation:

 This sacrament of healing sacramentally makes present Jesus’ call to conversion.
 Within this sacrament the penitent acknowledges sinfulness, accepts a penance, and satisfaction for sin.
 Following confession of sins to a priest, the penitent receives pardon for sins through the loving mercy of God.

 Reconciliation is celebrated regularly Saturday evening from 4:00-4:30 pm and 30 minutes before the Sunday Masses.
 Additional times are posted during Advent, Lent, and a few other times during the year.
 See the right hand side of the Home Page for Confession times.

 Children of second grade or older prepare to celebrate First Reconciliation.
 Students are expected to be enrolled in either Sacred Heart School or Wednesday evening Faith Formation Session here at Sacred Heart Parish.
 Parent involvement is an integral part of all of our programs.
 Parents are always, first and foremost the students primary teacher in learning to live their faith.
 Parents' involvement includes, but is not limited to, parent-child interaction at Reconciliation Learning Centers.
 Reconciliation for these youth and families is celebrated within a December parish communal Reconciliation celebration.

 Sacrament of Eucharist: The Eucharist is the heart and the summit of the life of the Church.